phenotypic/homebridge-web-sprinklers/README.md

 - The sprinkler controller itself should have an automatic shutoff feature where the valve will automatically close after a period of time (e.g. `30` minutes) so the valve is not left open if there was an error recieving the shut off message from the plugin

 - Watering needs vary widely as a result of a number of factors including sprinkler output volume, lawn type and local weather conditions.
-Feel free to adjust the fields mentioned in the [configuration section](#optional-fields) for scheduling better adapted to your needs or open an issue/pull request for further feature propositions
+Feel free to adjust the fields mentioned [above](#optional-fields) for scheduling better adapted to your needs or open an issue/pull request for further feature propositions

 - Your [Apixu API](https://www.apixu.com) key grants you access to `10000` API calls per month (>`300` per day).
 The plugin will only make an API call once per day (as well as when homebridge starts up)